JasoSalgado/platzi-master-project/README.md

 # platzi-master-project
-## This is a project with python, flas and mongo
+## This is a project with python, flask and mongo

 ### README in construction...